Cookies Blocked: Fix ChatGPT Login Failures

 Common causes

-uBlock, Privacy Badger, Ghostery, DuckDuckGo Privacy Essentials may all block cookies on auth.openai.com.
-Even if native browser settings are permissive, the extension adds another layer.
+uBlock Origin, Privacy Badger, Ghostery, and DuckDuckGo Privacy Essentials can all block cookies or scripts on auth.openai.com.
+Even when the browser’s native settings are permissive, an extension adds another layer.
+This is the single most common cause in 2026 now that Chrome itself no longer blocks third-party cookies by default.

-How to judge: Try Incognito (extensions disabled by default).
-Works there = it’s an extension.
-Or click the extension icon and check if it shows “X requests blocked on this page”.
+How to judge: Try Incognito (extensions are disabled there by default).
+If it works in Incognito, an extension is responsible.
+Or click the extension icon and look for a count like “X requests blocked on this page”.

 3. Corporate browser policy locks cookies

-Edge for Business / managed Chrome push DefaultCookiesSetting=4 (block all) or BlockThirdPartyCookies=true via group policy.
+Edge for Business and managed Chrome can push DefaultCookiesSetting=4 (block all) or BlockThirdPartyCookies=true through group policy.
 The local toggle is greyed out with “Managed by your organization”.

 4. “Block all cookies” left on from troubleshooting another site

-How to judge: Settings → Privacy → Cookies; if global policy reads “Block all cookies”, even first-party cookies are gone.
+How to judge: Open Settings → Privacy → Cookies.
+If the global policy reads “Block all cookies”, that is the problem.

-Safari < 16, Chrome < 110, Firefox < 102 lack CHIPS (Partitioned cookies) / Storage Access API support that OpenAI’s migration flow may require.
+Safari < 16, Chrome < 110, and Firefox < 102 lack CHIPS (partitioned cookies) and Storage Access API support that OpenAI’s auth flow can rely on.

-How to judge: Visit chrome://version or Safari → About Safari, compare to versions above.
+How to judge: Visit chrome://version, or Safari → About Safari, and compare against the versions above.

 Shortest path to fix

-Each browser puts the setting in a different place — jump to yours.
+Each browser hides the setting somewhere different.
+Jump to yours.

 Step 1: Chrome / Edge (most common)